Rebranding: When to Change Your Business Name

 It is very difficult to decide how long you should leave it before excluding references to the old name entirely.
 It really depends on the reasons why you had to change your name in the first place.
 If it was a copyright issue or business breakup then it is probably best to stop references within a couple of weeks/months.
 However if you are keeping the name due to customer loyalty then you can leave the references up for longer.

-• If in effect two companies are merging, you will need to pick which Google Local entry or social media profile to use and make sure you either merge or delete the other account
+• If in effect two companies are merging, you will need to pick which Google Business profile or social media profile to use and make sure you either merge or delete the other account

 • Don’t ignore online directories like Yell and Thomson Local – you will either need to update the entries or request they are removed